-If the matching of available modules is not suitable to meet the graduation requirements at the home university, then students should not submit the exchange application to NUS.
+If the matching of available modules is not suitable to meet the graduation requirements at the home university, students should not submit their exchange application to NUS.

+application to Nos.
 Exchange Application Timeline and Deadlines NUS Semester 1 / Full Year (August - December) / (August - May) NUS Semester 2 (January - May) Call for nomination 15 February - 21 March 1 August - 1 September Nomination deadline 21 March 1 September Online application 21 March - 15 April 1 September - 1 October Application outcome via email Mid-June End of November

-Nomination Process Nomination to NUS Global Relations University-wide bilateral exchange partners must submit a list of nominated students to NUS Global Relations Office (GRO) before the students apply online.
+Nomination Process Nomination to NUS Global Relations Faculty-level exchange partners must submit a list of nominated students to Faculty of Science by the specified deadline before the students apply online.
 Office (GRO) Only nominated students will be processed as fee-waiver Non-Graduating Exchange (NGE) student.
 Nominations received after the deadlines may not be processed in time for exchange in the respective semester.